dsohk/rancher-devsecops-workshop/docs/part-1.md

 ./setup-rke-cluster2.sh
 ```

-Repeat the step 1, 2 & 3 from previous step 5.
+Repeat the step 1, to 5 from previous step 5.

 Two important things to note

 1. Cluster name will be `cluster2`
-2. Don't forget to add labels, Under `Labels & Annotation` field, Add Label with key value pair `ENV` and `DEV`.
+2. Don't forget to add labels, Under `Labels & Annotation` field, Add Label with key value pair `env` and `dev`.

 Finally we should see both clusters `cluster1` and `cluster2` visible in Rancher.